 For now, here are the most important updates for you:

 - Important: the Irish Health Authorities require anyone coming into Ireland, apart from Northern Ireland, to either self-quarantine or self-isolate on arrival for 14 days.
+You can stay with family or people you know whilst practicing self-isolation under HSE guidelines.

 - With all the travel restrictions being announced worldwide it is important to stay up to date with the Department of Foreign Affairs’ Travelwise app, which is an important resource to download if you are planning on travelling.